forrestxu123/Android-Framework-System-Design/reliability/relaibility.md

 Android Vitals is an integral part of the Android operating system, providing essential tools to seamlessly monitor and analyze app performance.
 Key features include:

-- Data Collection Mechanism: Android Vitals components collect vital issue (crashes, ANRs, and other essential data) directly from users' devices, ensuring minimal impact on app runtime.
+- Data Collection Mechanism: Android Vitals components collect vital issue (crashes, ANRs, and system-level event issue) directly from users' devices, ensuring minimal impact on app runtime.
 - Comprehensive Dashboard: The Android Vitals console offers a user-friendly dashboard for developers to assess and enhance the overall app quality and user experience.
 - Playstore Reporting Rest API: Developers can leverage the Playstore Reporting Rest API to collect detailed app quality data from Android Vitals.